slimtoolkit/slim/README.md

 - `--help` show help (default: false)

 See the "Debugging Using the `debug` Command" section for more information about this command.

+### `MERGE` COMMAND OPTIONS

+- `--image` - Image to merge.
+Flag instance position determines the merge order.
+The command supports two instances of this flag.

+- `--use-last-image-metadata` - Use only the last image metadata for the merged image.

+- `--tag` - Custom tags for the output image (multiple instances).

 ### `REGISTRY` COMMAND OPTIONS